IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 ******************************
 CDF Files Introduction
 ******************************
-CDF files are binary files which require special libraries to create and manipulate.
+CDF files are binary files which require custom libraries to create and manipulate.
 Goddard Space Flight Center (GSFC) maintains these CDF libraries, and is the shepherd of the file format.

 The GSFC describes CDF files as a "self-describing data format for the storage of scalar and multidimensional data in a platform- and discipline-independent way".

-IMAP is archiving its science data with the `Space Physics Data Facility (SPDF) <https://spdf.gsfc.nasa.gov/>`_, and they require data to be in the CDF file format.
+IMAP is archiving its science data with the `Space Physics Data Facility (SPDF) <https://spdf.gsfc.nasa.gov/>`_, which requires that data be in the CDF file format.

 CDF Ecosystem
 ===============
-**CDF** refers to more than just the ".cdf" files themselves, but the entire toolkit surrounding those files.
+**CDF** refers to more than just the files themselves, but the entire toolkit surrounding those files.
 The official toolkits are available in IDL, C, Fortran and MATLAB.

+For python implementations, there is **cdflib**, which is a pure-python implementation of the CDF libraries. **cdflib** doesn't require installing the C libraries, and also contains the functions "xarray_to_cdf" and "cdf_to_xarray" to convert between xarray Dataset objects in python and the CDF file formats.

-For python implementations, there is **pycdf**, which is a part of **spacepy**.
+The other main python library is **pycdf**, which is a part of **spacepy**.
 Pycdf wraps the C libraries, and also includes various bells and whistles that help make the files a litle more python friendly.

-There is also **cdflib**, which is a pure-python implementation of the CDF libraries. **cdflib** doesn't require installing the C libraries, and also contains the functions "xarray_to_cdf" and "cdf_to_xarray" to convert between xarray Dataset objects in python and the CDF file formats.
+However, because the L0-L2 processing will be making heavy use of "xarray", it will also be using "cdflib.xarray_to_cdf" to create the ".cdf" files.

 What's in a CDF file?
 ======================

-There are two parts of a CDF file that a scientist using the files would care about: Variables and Attributes.
+There are two parts of a CDF file that a user of the file ultimately cares about: Variables and Attributes.

-The way these are actually stored in the file are somewhat complex, but it doesn't matter to the end user.
-The CDF libraries enable users to easily list and extract the variables and attributes within the CDF files.
+The way these are astored in the file are somewhat complex, but that information is abstracted away from the end user.
+The CDF libraries have functions to easily list and extract the variables and attributes within the CDF files.

-In case you have several spare hours, the internal format of CDF files are described `here <https://cdaweb.gsfc.nasa.gov/pub/software/cdf/doc/cdf391/cdf39ifd.pdf>`_.
+The internal format of CDF files are described `here <https://cdaweb.gsfc.nasa.gov/pub/software/cdf/doc/cdf391/cdf39ifd.pdf>`_.

 Variables
 ----------

 .. image:: ../_static/cdf_variables.png

-Variables are the actual data used within a file.
-They have a few key characteristics
+Variables are the data stored within a file.
+They have a few key characteristics -

 * Name
-   * The Name of the variable
+   * Variables are given a unique name
-* Size
+* Shape
-   * The shape of the data, i.e. the number and the size of the dimensions.
-In the picture above, zVariable 1 is 5x5, and zVariable 2 is 5x2.
+   * The the number and the size of the dimensions.
+In the picture above, "zVariable 1" is 5x5, and "zVariable 2" is 5x2.
 * Data types
-   * Describes what the binary data actually is, i.e. -
+   * Describes what the data actually represents, some options include -
       * Integers (1-8 bytes)
       * Floats (1-8 bytes)
       * Characters (1 byte)